Chartreux cats

 Chartreux cats tend to be quiet, rarely making noises such as mewing or crying, in fact some do not meow at all.
 Nonetheless, they do purr with great enthusiasm.

-According to the Fédération Internationale Féline, the Chartreux possess a trapezium shaped head, meaning wide at the base and narrow at the top, with a narrow flat space between the ears.
+According to the Fédération Internationale Féline, the Chartreux cat has a trapezium shaped head, meaning wide at the base and narrow at the top, with a narrow flat space between the ears.

-Their nose is broad and straight, with the the extremity of the muzzle jutting out from the jowls in some cases.
+The nose of the chartreux cat is broad and straight, with the the extremity of the muzzle jutting out from the jowls in some cases.
 Note that a snubbed nose is considered a fault.

-Their body is solid, firm and muscular, with a broad, well developed chest.
-Their legs are of medium length, with strong muscles, ending to large paws.
+The body of the Chartreux cat is solid, firm and muscular, with a broad, well developed chest.
+The legs are of medium length, with strong muscles, ending to large paws.

 The Chartreux coat, finally, should be glossy and dense, slightly woolly at the base, with a luxurious growth.
 Its double coat makes the hair stand out.
 All shades of blue are permissible, ranging from pale blue-gray to a deeper blue-gray.
 However, pale blue-gray is by far preferred.